RaresMP/Currency-converter/README.md

 The script prompts the user to enter the amount, the currency to convert from and the currency to convert to.

 The currency_converter function is called with the parameters from_currency, to_currency, amount and exchange_rate.

-If the currency_converter function returns a non-null value, the script prints the converted amount along with the currencies involved in the conversion.
+If the conversion is successful, the program prints the original amount, currency code and the converted amount and currency code to the console in the desired format.